 L.A.
-Comic Con: Conservation with Comic Artist Greg Capullo
+Comic Con: Conversation with Comic Artist Greg Capullo

 Greg Capullo is one of the most prominent comic book artists working in the business today.
 He has formed a close partnership with writer Scott Snyder, and the two have formed arguably the most influential writer-artist duo of the past few years.
 Snyder and Capullo are best known for their work on Batman

 , but Capullo has a long history in comics.
 He starred in his own spotlight panel at Los Angeles Comic Con, where he was interview by Londyn Jackson from the podcast History of the Batman

 Capullo said that his first introduction to Batman was the 1966 TV show starring Adam West, and he became a huge fan of the character at that point, drawing versions of the character from the show.
 Then at 8 years old, he realized that he wanted to draw comic books.
 A million people told him it was a bad idea.
 He shared an amusing anecdote about how a pastor to Capullo that he didn’t think it was God’s will for him to be an artist, to which Capullo responded, “Well, it’s my will.”

 In discussing his influences and art style, Capullo said that how anybody gets their style is that it starts with whatever artists you like.
 You need the foundation of anatomy and understanding how to put things together visually.
 However, after that you start to integrate your influences.
 One of the best bits of advice he received was “Look at everything and forget everything that you’ve seen.”
 He admits that he tries to not look at a lot of the new artists in comics because there are so many good ones and he feels that he might subconsciously start to take elements of their work.
 He doesn’t want to do that because he has an established style that is his own and he doesn’t want to suddenly become an imitation of someone else.